AdaCore/spark2014/docs/ug/source/spark_libraries.rst

   ``spark-mod32_arithmetic_lemmas.ads`` and for 64 bits modular integers (``Interfaces.Unsigned_64``) in file ``spark-mod64_arithmetic_lemmas.ads``.

+* Lemmas on unconstrained arrays in file ``spark-unconstrained_array_lemmas.ads``, that need to be instantiated by the user for her specific type of index and element, and specific ordering function between elements.

 To apply lemmas to signed or modular integers of different types than the ones used in the instances provided in the library, just convert the expressions passed in arguments, as follows: